PGScatalog/pgsc_benchmark/README.md

 3. Run the benchmarking tool on the outputs of (1) and (2)
 4. Post-processing and data interpretation

-A full description of each step is provided in the user manuals, along with detailed explanations of the output files produced.
+A full description of each step is provided in the user manual, along with detailed explanations of the output files produced.

 ## Credits